cvdlab/LinearAlgebraicRepresentation.jl/docs/src/planar_arrangement.md

    - Pairwise 2-Cells Fragmentation.
    - Vertices Identification.
  - Biconnected Components Detection.
- - 3-Cells Evaluation and Dangling 2-Cells Elimination
-   - Topological Gift Wrapping (TGW) algorithm.
+ - 3-Cells Evaluation and Dangling 2-Cells Elimination via Topological Gift Wrapping (TGW) algorithm.
-   - Dcomposition Cleaning.
+   - Component graph evaluation (TGW offline part).
+     - Evalution of the external cicle.
+     - Containment graph evaluation.
+     - Pruning of the containment graph.
+     - Transitive ``R`` reduction of ``S`` and generation of forest of flat trees
+   - Decomposition Cleaning (if a boundary has been specified).
-   - Shell poset aggregation.
+   - Shell poset aggregation (TGW onloine part).

 ### Fragmentation of the 2-Cells